MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Format-List.md

 ### -DisplayError

 Indicates that this cmdlet displays errors at the command line.
-This parameter is rarely used, but can be used as a debugging aid when you are formatting expressions in a `Format-List` command, and the expressions do not appear to be working.
 The following shows an example of the results of adding the **DisplayError** parameter with an expression.

 ```powershell
 PS C:\> Get-Date | Format-List DayOfWeek, { $_ / $null } -DisplayError